ivan-korobkov/pdef/docs/language-guide.md

 #### Polymorphic inheritance
-Polymorphic inheritance allow to polymorphic serialization/deserialization of subtypes from a base type.
-A base with all its subtypes form an *inheritance tree*.
-A subtype can also inherit another subtype to form *multi-level inheritance*.
-To create a polymorphic message:
+Polymorphic inheritance provide subtype serialization/deserialization from a base type.
+A base with all its subtypes form an inheritance tree.
+A subtype can also inherit another subtype to form multi-level inheritance.

-- Define an `enum` which will serve as a discriminator.
-- Add a field of this enum type to a base message and mark it as a `@discriminator`.
-- Specify discriminator values in subtypes as `message Subtype : Base(DiscriminatorEnum.VALUE)`.

-*Constraints:*

 - Base and subtypes must be declared in the same package.
 - A `@discriminator` field type must be of an `enum` type.
-- A discriminator `enum` must be declared before the base `message` and cannot be imported from a dependent module (see [circular imports and references](#circular-imports-and-references)).
+- A discriminator `enum` must be declared before the base `message` and cannot be imported from a dependent module (see [circular imports](#circular-imports)).
 - There can be only one `@discriminator` field per inheritance tree.
 - Each subtype must have a specified unique discriminator value.
 - A non-polymorphic message cannot inherit a polymorphic message.
 - All simple inheritance constraints.

+To create a polymorphic message:

+- Define an `enum` which will serve as a discriminator.
+- Add a field of this enum type to a base message and mark it as a `@discriminator`.
+- Specify discriminator values in subtypes as `message Subtype : Base(DiscriminatorEnum.VALUE)`.

 ```pdef
 /** Discriminator enum. */